Publication date: January 9, 2013

 Then there’s the matter of Krang; or at least I’m assuming that’s Krang.
 It could be Quanin, Krang’s predecessor as General of the Utrom army.
 Of course, that archaic-looking “Iron Demon” robot body just screams “Krang”, brandishing so many aesthetic cues lifted from Krang’s old robot body of the ‘80s cartoon.

 In TMNT #5, Santolouco didn’t get to draw the Turtles, so it was exciting to see his take on them with this issue.
 He gives them all “unique” bandanas which, well… It prompted flashbacks to Ninja Turtles: The Next Mutation, and flashbacks to Ninja Turtles: The Next Mutation are never a good thing.
 On the other hand, Santalouco takes a cue from Ross Campbell and draws the bandanas looking like actual fabric resting on their heads and not skintight spandex that magically conforms to their brow’s every minute expression.
 And Leo’s bandana looked like the Batman logo, which made me laugh.
-Bandana’s aside, his art is really stellar stuff, from the layouts to the details and it feels especially lavish when compared to the competent-but-economical art consistent across the TMNT ongoing.
-His interpretation of April is probably the most “ginger” version of the character I’ve ever seen; she now has pasty white skin and a smattering of freckles to compliment her red hair.
+Bandanas aside, his art is really stellar stuff, from the layouts to the details and it feels especially lavish when compared to the competent-but-economical art consistent across the TMNT ongoing.
+The colorist, Vieira, has a unique interpretation of April that's probably the most “ginger” version of the character I’ve ever seen; she now has pasty white skin and a smattering of freckles to compliment her red hair.
 It was a very different take on her look and I sort of dug it.

 As the first issue, we’re only really glimpsing the tip of the iceberg, but “Secret History of the Foot Clan” has gotten off to a furious start.
 It’s steeped in this universe’s mythology and is doing some heavy duty world-building, so if you’re really into that sort of thing, then I imagine you should find it entrancing.
 If you’re not so much a fan of back story dumps, well, it’s full of action and it’s beautifully rendered by Santalouco.
 Something for everyone!